Articles Posted in Employment Law

 A federal judge in Baltimore ruled that a gender discrimination lawsuit against Ripken Professional Baseball will continue, rejecting Ripken’s argument that the case should be dismissed or that arbitration should be compelled.

 Interesting facts.
-Woman takes a job with Ripken Baseball in 2006 as an Account Representative.
+A woman takes a job with Ripken Baseball in 2006 as an Account Representative.
 She gets promoted to Assistant General Manager of Ticket Sales in 2010.
 In 2011, she started dating a subordinate employee which she claims happened all the time at Ripken (like it does in the rest of the world) in spite of the fact that the employee handbook says it is a no-no. Ripken – not Cal, I’m referring to the organization – fires her, citing the relationship and, perhaps more importantly, that they told others to lie about the affair.
 The woman alleges that she was treated differently from her male colleagues who engaged in similar behavior with subordinates.

 Big Vanilla has agreed to pay $161,000 to settle a lawsuit the government filed against Big Vanilla for sexual harassment, according to the U.S. Equal Employment Opportunity Commission.